-Note this is assuming you think like I do about cost/TB as being a primary consideration, then you are looking at 38,500 for just the parts listed at todays prices.
+Note this is assuming you think like I do about cost/TB as being a primary consideration, then you are looking at 38,500 for just the parts listed at today’s prices.
 This does not include all the cables, screws, nuts, wires, bolts, GBE switch, time, effort that will be needed also, but I think an extra ~500 covers the materials costs.
-What your time and effort are worth, only you know.
+What your time and effort are worth, only you can determine that for yourself.

 Are you an electrician or do you know how to safely run your own electric?
 This is not a good time to start yourself unless you have extensive experience wiring electrical, sizing electrical loads, and using the right wires, receptacles and breakers.
 Seriously.
-My step dad is an electrician, mom was a house flipper when I was growing up.
+My stepdad is an electrician, and my mom was a house flipper when I was growing up.